pyxherb/trotvm/README.md

-# The TrotVM Project
+# The TrotIR Project

-TrotVM is a project proposed to provide a universal intermediate representation (IR) and corresponding infrastructures for native code generation.
+TrotIR is a project proposed to provide a universal intermediate representation (IR) and corresponding infrastructures for native code generation.